montorilcampos/chatroom/README.md

 # Responsive Chatroom - Monster Bash

-*Monster bash* is a web application in which users can log into a server and chat in real time with friends.
+*Monster Bash* is a web application in which users can log into a server and chat in real time with friends.

 ## Features